|

 glacier valley, and then an notorious change of steepness lead us to the

 pass itself.
-From Paso Marconi,
+From Paso

 an incredible view of the Paso de los Cinco Glaciares (the Five Glaciers